brycewray/hugo-site/content/posts/2021/07/eleventy-vite-elite.md

 All was not blissful, however.
 I did run into a couple of annoyances, both of which remain unsolved as of this post's original publication.

 One came when I implemented my usual [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) on the site.
 Although everything seemed normal, I saw error messages in the browser Inspector that indicated some code in the repo was violating the CSP's [`script-src`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src) directive.
-Turns out it's a [known issue](https://github.com/brillout/vite-plugin-ssr/issues/39) with a Vite plugin, also included with `eleventy-with-vite`, that provides special polyfill support for [legacy browsers](https://caniuse.com/?search=modules); but it appears to affect *only* those browsers, and I really don't support them anyway---the site is on Tailwind CSS 2.x, which [also doesn't support them](https://tailwindcss.com/docs/browser-support)---so I'm not worrying about it.
+Turns out it's a [known issue](https://github.com/brillout/vite-plugin-ssr/issues/39) with a Vite plugin, also included with `eleventy-with-vite`, that provides special polyfill support for [legacy browsers](https://caniuse.com/?search=modules); but it appears to affect *only* those browsers, and I really don't support them anyway --- the site is on Tailwind CSS 2.x, which [also doesn't support them](https://tailwindcss.com/docs/browser-support) --- so I'm not worrying about it.

 The other falls in the "ah, well, I wish it could do it but, for now, it can't" category.
 In addition to Vite's handling the bundling/cache-busting of my CSS and JS files, I'd hoped to let it do the same with font files and maybe even a local image or two (*e.g.*, [favicon files](https://en.wikipedia.org/wiki/Favicon) or the logo [SVGs](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) which appear in the site-wide header and footer).
 As I mentioned earlier: right out of the box, Vite bundles [numerous file formats](https://github.com/vitejs/vite/blob/main/packages/vite/src/node/constants.ts), including most image formats and [WOFF2 font files](https://fileinfo.com/extension/woff2).[^2] However, [apparently due to something wacky in recent versions of Vite 2.x](https://github.com/vitejs/vite/issues/2375), that doesn't work as it should.
 While Vite successfully generates hashed/bundled versions of the files, it doesn't list them in the resulting [`manifest.json`](https://vitejs.dev/config/#build-manifest).[^3] That matters because such listings would've enabled Eleventy to "find" the files using their auto-generated names.
 So, until that's resolved, I'll go on cache-busting those specific types of files "manually," as before.
 It's no biggie, but rather something I hope will get fixed soon.